Global

 World’s first dual mode desalination plant

-One potential solution can be found in Singapore, where the world’s first dual mode desalination plant can produce 30 million gallons of potable water from both sea and rainwater, powered by ABB’s state of the art automation, measurement and analytical technologies.
+One potential solution can be found in Singapore, where the world’s first dual mode desalination plant can produce 30 million gallons of potable water from both sea and rainwater, powered by ABB’s state of the art automation, measurement and analytical technologies, in addition to variable speed drives and motors.
+Plantwide control systems are unified under an ABB Ability™ System 800xA distributed control system, a user-friendly digital platform that gives engineers wide visibility and precise control from a central command center.
+Data is seamlessly transferred from field instruments to the control system for analysis and diagnostics.
+With its fully digital-ready control system, the plant’s operations can be extended from device to edge to cloud.

 World’s largest seawater desalination project